 Serial killers from all over the world are demented and many love to kill.
-Here we have a look at some of the serail killers from Ohio.
+Here we have a look at some of the serial killers from Ohio.

-His father would often call him a failure and physically abused him with a leather strap because was not good at sports.
+His father would often call him a failure and physically abuse him with a leather strap because he did not perform well in sports.
 Surprisingly, Robert excelled at school.

 In his teens, he discovered that he was gay and decided to keep it from his parents.

-On the 25th December 1965, his father died of a heart attack at the age of 39, Robert was distraught and sought solace in his religion.
-After the death of his father, he would read about different religions but, he decided to stay cynical toward any and left all faith in the past.
+On the 25th of December 1965, his father died of a heart attack at the age of 39, Robert was distraught and sought solace in his religion.
+After the death of his father, he would read about different religions, but he decided to stay cynical toward any and left all faith in the past.

 His mother remarried, and he showed anger and resentment towards both of them.

 After graduating high school in 1967, Robert moved to Kansas City Art Institute to become a college professor.